<b> tag displays text in bold.

 <b> and <strong> elements both make the text appear in bold.

-In the early days of the Internet, the
+In the early days of HTML, the

 <b> tag was used to emphasize or highlight text.